 text.value

 The string of text for the instance.
-Setting this property after your Blotter.Text
+Setting this property after your Blotter.Text object's initialization requires that your Blotter.Text instance be rebuilt by setting the value of its needsUpdate property to true.

 properties